mogria/void.php/pages/getting-started.md

 ### Views/

-In here there is a subfolder for every controller which contains a .tpl file for (almost) all methods.
+In here there is a subfolder for every controller which contains a .tpl file for (almost) all every inside of the controler.

 #### The curly braces